pmeeny/CI-MS2-BicepMusicFanSite/README.md

 - I used the W3 schools website to find out compatibility and examples of various form components: https://www.w3schools.com/

+- For the events.html pagination styling, I used an example from https://www.w3schools.com/css/css3_pagination.asp

 # Content

 <br>